ibm-cloud-docs/key-protect/at-events.md

 - The `requestData.newValue.policyDualAuthDeleteEnabled` field includes if your dual auth delete policy is currently enabled or disabled.

+- The `requestData.initialValue.policyAllowedIPAttribute` field includes if
+  your allowed IP policy was previously enabled or disabled.

+- The `requestData.newValue.policyAllowedIPAttribute` field includes if
+  your allowed IP policy is currently enabled or disabled.

 ### Import token events
 {: #import-token-events}